TABLE OF CONTENTS

 NOTE: This DAKBoard app is for use on Android Phones ONLY.
 Using this App on any other Android product may result in unexpected behavior from our services.
 This App is NOT recommended for use on Fire TV or Firestick even though Amazon is allowing you to download it to these devices.
 For now, it is better to use this method for Fire TV or Firestick.

-Follow the instructions below to use your Fire TV or Fire TV Stick as a DAKboard display.
+Follow the instructions below to use your Fire TV or Firestick as a DAKboard display.